 4. Placement

 Once the home study is complete and the baby is born, the child can be placed with the adoptive parents.
-For a situation where the match occurred prior to the birth of the child, the placement can take place at the hospital itself.
-This means that the adoptive parents could go home with the baby from the hospital.
+Placement can take place at the hospital.

-After the adoption, you will be able to apply for an amended birth certificate for the child, which will show the adoptive parents as parents.
+After the adoption is complete, you will be able to apply for an amended birth certificate for the child, which will show the adoptive parents as parents.

 Benefits of Private Adoption

-There are several benefits to a private adoption in Florida, including:
+Here are the benefits to a private adoption in Florida:

-3. More information about the birth parents and the child.
-In a private adoption, the birth parents and adoptive parents typically have more direct communication and exchange more information about each other and the child.
+- More information about the birth parents and the child.
+In a private adoption, the birth parents and adoptive parents have already matched, so they often have more direct communication and exchange more information about each other and the child.

 Adoption Without an Agency